neurofreiburg/yaga/docs/paradigm_scripting.md

 ### Signal Processing

 LSL streams can be processed when used to control parameters of graphical or auditory objects.
-The YAGA signal processing methods are applied to the _original_ LSL stream, i.e., before any re-sampling to the screen refresh rate (see [Aggregation Mode](paradigm_scripting.md#aggregation-mode)).
+YAGA signal processing is applied to the _original_ LSL stream, i.e., before any re-sampling to the screen refresh rate (see [Aggregation Mode](paradigm_scripting.md#aggregation-mode)).

 To use signal processing on LSL streams, import the **signal_processing module**: